FonsterMeister/IoT-Project/README.md

 ![dash](Assets/dash.png)

-Additonally another way the status of the door has been visualized is the picture sent to discord and the messages of whether the door is open or closed.
-Messages on discord are kept indefinietly or until discord is discontinued.
-Adafruit was chosen as a way to display the activity of the door, and extending the period the data was kept could have enabled for better visualization, but the main focus was on the picture of the door opening, which is kept indefinietly and shared with everyone that is a member of the discord server.
+Additionally another way the status of the door has been visualized are the pictures sent to discord and the messages of whether the door is open or closed.
+Messages on discord are kept indefinitely or until discord is discontinued.
+Adafruit was chosen as a way to display the activity of the door, and extending the period the data was kept could have enabled for better visualization, but the main focus was on the picture of the door opening, which is kept indefinitely and shared with everyone that is a member of the discord server.

 ![dis](Assets/dis.png)